Towards a Combinatorial Understanding of Lattice Path Asymptotics: Introduction

-We prove in Theorem~\ref{thm:equiv} that in the case of small steps, these minimum bounds are precisely the values found by Fayolle and Raschel, hence the bounds are tight.
-This vindicates the description of this work as a combinatorial interpretation of the formulas provided by Fayolle and Raschel.
+In Section~\ref{sec:smallsteps}, we show that these results give precisely the values found by Fayolle and Raschel for the nonsingular models, demonstrating the bounds are tight.
+It is Theorem~\ref{thm:equiv} which vindicates the description of this work as a combinatorial interpretation of the formulas provided by Fayolle and Raschel.

-Our strategy applies to more general classes of models where at present there are no formulas with which to compare.
-For example, multiple steps in the same direction, longer steps, and higher dimensional models.
-The quantities we recover in these classes are, transparently, upper bounds and they can be compared against experimental data as a check for tightness.
-This leads us to conjecture in Section~\ref{sec:extensions} that our approach gives tight upper bounds more generally, and hence actually finds the growth constants.
+Our strategy applies to more general classes of models, for example, multiple steps in the same direction, longer steps, and higher dimensional models.
+The quantities we recover in these cases are, transparently, upper bounds and they can be compared against experimental data as a check for tightness.
+This led us to conjecture that our approach gives tight upper bounds more generally and hence actually finds the growth constants, which has subsequently been proven for some particular cases in~\cite[Corollary 10]{GaRa16} through probabilistic arguments.